Zylann/haxe_heaps_experiments/README.md

 ### HashLink

-Compiling failed because of usages of `format.hl.Native`.
+When using latest Heaps (from Git), compiling fails when targetting HashLink because of usages of `format.hl.Native`.
+Heaps.IO automatically installs the `format` library, but isn't targetting a recent enough version.
-Remove the format library that Haxe came with, and install the latest version from Git.
+Remove it and install the latest:
 ```
 haxelib remove format
 haxelib git format https://github.com/HaxeFoundation/format master